Singular-Brain/BioLCNet/README.md

 ### Image Classification
 After transfering the weights from the pretrained features from the previous section, we train the network to classify the MNIST dataset images.
+You can also run "main.ipynb" for this experiment.

 ### Classical(Pavlovian) Conditioning
 In this experiment, we present the network with images belonging